httpwg/http-extensions/README.md

 ## Draft HTTP Extension Specifications

 This is the working area for the [IETF HTTP Working Group](https://httpwg.github.io/) draft extensions.
-Currently, this includes:
+See [our contribution guidelines](CONTRIBUTING.md) for information about how to participate.

+**Be aware that all contributions to the specification fall under the "NOTE WELL" terms therein.**

 ### Alternative Services
 * [Editors' Draft](https://httpwg.github.io/http-extensions/alt-svc.html) ([plain text](https://httpwg.github.io/http-extensions/alt-svc.txt))